FEUP-LDTS-2021/ldts-project-assignment-g1307/docs/README.md

 ## Design
 ### General Structure
-Considering the nature of this project, in order to better design the GUI based game and to better implement the different game rules and conditions, we considered  its architeture an important consideration.
+#### Problem in Context:
+In order to make the code <b> more reusable </b>, <b> organizable  </b>, and so that it wouldn't break the <b>
+Single Principle Responsibility </b> (which could easily happen) we decided to use the <b> MVC Architecture Pattern </b>.

 #### The Pattern:
-As such, we decided to apply an Architectural Pattern, more specifically, the Model-View-Controller pattern.
+The MVC pattern separates the code in three packages the Model, View and Control.
+The model represents the logical part of the program, the View is responsible for showing the program (depending on the model) and the controller is responsible for controlling the states of the program (depending on the previous two).

 #### Implementation:
 - **Model** - Stores the data pertaining to the game, such as the positions of the pieces and their posible movements, aswell as the logic of the game and every piece.
 - **View** - Handles the output of the graphical interface of the game through Lanterna, drawing the menu, board and its pieces.
-- **Controller** - Handles all processes and changes of the Model and the View.
+- **Controller** - Controls the flow of the program.

 <br>
 <br />